Mother Of All Battles – Sean O’Connor

 • minor bug fix for accidental screen touches at the edge of a screen

-User Reviews on Mother Of All Battles
+Get Mother Of All Battles on App Store

-This is a great re-creation of the early Macintosh classic strategic conquest. ***However, it would be SO MUCH better if Sean OConner introduced a multi-player feature. *** Ideally that would allow you to find opponents on the Internet, but even allowing opponents on a local Wi-Fi would be a huge improvement.
-We’ve played more hours than we would care to admit, but the artificial intelligence is just not as good or creative as a human player would be.
+This is a great re-creation of the early Macintosh classic strategic conquest.
+However, it would be SO MUCH better if Sean OConner introduced a multi-player feature.
+Ideally that would allow you to find opponents on the Internet, but even allowing opponents on a local Wi-Fi would be a huge improvement.
+Ive played more hours than we would care to admit, but the artificial intelligence is just not as good or creative as a human player would be.

 Wish it can let us save maps (eg maps we lost in) that we can replay again later.
-Also wish we can watch how we won/lost at the end of a game …
+Also wish we can watch how we won/lost at the end of a game.

 As a great fan of the original Empire, it took a little bit to get used to some of the differences most notably a fighters turn ends even if the attacked unit is destroyed.
 The lack of a production list and the a inability to give units marching orders also creates a lot of mental overhead.
 The main issue we have is that periodically the AI goes into crush the human mode.
 Opponents ignore each other and focus on you exclusively.
 Their attacks destroy you in a single engagement while yours do minimal damage.
 Could be a great game, but instead its a swing and a miss.